 In 1867, Betty’s husband was elected State’s Attorney for Frederick County, and before his term was over, would be elected to Congress’ House of Representatives where he served in the 42ndCongress (1871-1873).
 Mr. Ritchie resumed his law practice in town.
 In 1881, he was elected to serve a 15-year term as Chief Justice of the Sixth Judicial Circuit and Judge of the Court of Appeals of Maryland.

-The Ritchie family resided near the Court Square area of downtown Frederick, living in the large home originally built by Emily Nelson Maulsby’s brother, John Nelson, located at 114 W. Church Street.
-Betty remained here with some of her children until John’s death on October 27th, 1887.
+The Ritchie family resided near the Court Square area of downtown Frederick, living in the large home originally built by Emily Nelson Maulsby’s uncle, John Nelson, located at 114 W. Church Street.
+Betty remained here with some of her children until John Ritchie's death on October 27th, 1887.
 She then moved next door to 116-118.
 Betty was heartbroken, but dedicated herself to carrying on her husband’s legacy, trailblazing her own in the process.

 Betty Harrison Maulsby Ritchie served as the Frederick Chapter’s Regent from 1892-1894.
 During her first term, the Chapter honored Revolutionary War patriots by contributing toward a monument that the Maryland Sons of the American Revolution was erecting in Brooklyn, New York—a tribute to the Maryland Line’s valiant efforts in the Battle of Long Island.